 - Slice avocados in half and scoop out a little bit of the flesh to make room for more filling.
 Fill the avocado boats with lentil and quinoa mixture and drizzle tahini dressing over the top.

-If tahini dressing is too thick (not pourable), add more water, 1 tbsp at a time until you reach desired consistency.
+If tahini dressing is too thick (not pourable), add more water, 1 tablespoon at a time until you reach desired consistency.

 Keywords: vegan stuffed avocados